Skip to main contentSkip to article

 The Agricultural Land Reserve runs through the western and northern fringes of Aberdeen-Townline — most of the parcels north of Mt Lehman Road and the parcels along the western edge approaching the Langley boundary at 264 Street are either ALR or ALR-adjacent.
 ALR parcels are subject to the BC Agricultural Land Commission Act and the ALR Use Regulation: principal residential dwellings are permitted at one per parcel (with size limits), but subdivision requires ALC approval, and many non-farm uses require an ALC application.
 For buyers considering an Aberdeen-Townline acreage, the ALR question is the load-bearing one — a $1.5M acreage with full ALR coverage and a $1.5M conventional lot in Aberdeen Centre are not comparable products.
 Verify the ALR status against the ALC parcel map before relying on any pricing assumption.
 The ALR was established in 1973 and the Lower Mainland boundaries have remained roughly stable; small adjustments happen but a parcel that is in ALR today is overwhelmingly likely to remain in ALR for a multi-decade hold.

 Aberdeen-Townline is in the City of Abbotsford for property tax purposes — different mill rate than the Township of Langley, City of Surrey, or Maple Ridge.
 The City of Abbotsford's residential mill rate runs roughly in line with the Lower Mainland average, with the absolute tax bill on a similarly-priced home in Aberdeen-Townline often slightly lower than the equivalent home in the Township of Langley because Abbotsford's assessed values trail the Langley benchmark by 25–35%.
 The BC Home Owner Grant applies on the principal residence ($570 in non-Northern/Rural areas; up to $1,045 for seniors / persons with disabilities / veterans, subject to the income-based phase-out at higher assessed values).
-The Speculation and Vacancy Tax does NOT apply in Abbotsford — Abbotsford is outside the SVT-specified areas.
-Foreign Buyer Tax (20% APTT) does NOT apply in Abbotsford either — Abbotsford is outside the specified areas for the Additional Property Transfer Tax.
-Both of these are material vs Langley/Surrey/Vancouver buyers, and worth confirming because the FBT and SVT specified-areas lists are reviewed periodically.
+The Foreign Buyer Tax (20% Additional Property Transfer Tax) DOES apply in Abbotsford — the City sits inside the Fraser Valley Regional District, which is one of the specified areas for the FBT.
+The Speculation and Vacancy Tax also applies in Abbotsford under the same specified-areas framework.
+The Abbotsford structural advantage versus Langley / Surrey / Vancouver is the price-point arbitrage (Abbotsford benchmarks run 25–35% below Langley), not an FBT/SVT exemption.
+Verify both specified-areas lists at the time of offer because they are reviewed periodically.

 Both districts run above the Lower Mainland average overall on Fraser Institute aggregates, but the comparison is feeder-by-feeder, not district-aggregate.
 SD 34 highlights for Aberdeen-Townline include Mountain Secondary (consistently strong on the Fraser Institute rankings, with academic, IB-equivalent honours, and athletics programs) and the Aberdeen / Centennial Park / Mt Lehman Elementary trio.
 SD 35 highlights for Langley include R.E.
 Mountain Secondary (the only IB Diploma Programme in SD 35, in Willoughby) and Walnut Grove Secondary (academic and athletics-strong).
 For buyers shortlisting both Aberdeen-Townline and Yorkson / Willoughby on similar pricing, the school comparison is the deciding factor for many families — but the specific child's academic profile, French Immersion preference, and program needs matter more than the district aggregate.
 Both districts run French Immersion; specific schools differ.
 Verify the catchment + program offering for any specific address before treating it as comparable to the cross-district alternative.

-- · Willoughby pillar — the across-the-Langley-boundary new-construction comparable that Aberdeen Centre prices against
+• · Willoughbythe across-the-Langley-boundary new-construction comparable that Aberdeen Centre prices against

-- · Walnut Grove pillar — the established-catchment Township of Langley alternative on the Yorkson / 200 Street corridor
+• · Walnut Grovethe established-catchment Township of Langley alternative on the Yorkson / 200 Street corridor

-- · Aldergrove pillar — the immediate Township-of-Langley neighbour to the west across 264 Street
+• · Aldergrovethe immediate Township-of-Langley neighbour to the west across 264 Street

-- · Cloverdale pillar — the Surrey-side comparable with a similar mid-tier price point and SD 36 catchments
+• · Cloverdalethe Surrey-side comparable with a similar mid-tier price point and School District 36 catchments

 Every claim on this page is sourced to a primary government, regulator, or industry-association URL.
 We re-verify quarterly; the verification dates below show when each source was last confirmed against the live government page.